- Is it true that EDG grant support has been raised to 90%?

 - What is the latest news on Business Excellence Initiative?

 Business Excellence (BE) initiative is a detailed framework to help you understand your business from a strategic viewpoint.
 One of the key attraction of the BE initiative is the certification, which allows you to use the Singapore Quality Class logo.
 However, ESG has decided to sunset the certification from 30 September 2020.
-In the meantime, you can still apply for BE under EDG.
-Contact us if you are interested.
-However, the BE assessment must be completed before 30 September 2020 in order to qualify for the last round of certification.
-After 30 September 2020, you can still apply for EDG grant for Business Strategy Development but there will be no more certification.
+You can still apply for EDG grant for Business Strategy Development but there will be no more certification.